PFTL/pftl_pelican/content/blog/22_Step_by_step_qt.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: step-by-step-guide-to-building-a-gui
 date: '2018-08-27'
 description: Using PyQt to build a GUI for your webcam
-header: '{attach}yeo-khee-793533-unsplash.jpg'
+image: '/images/yeo-khee-793533-unsplash_linkedin_isa4g3b.width-800.jpg'
 subtitle: Using PyQt to build a GUI for your webcam
-tags: 'PyQt, PyQt5, Qt, GUI, OpenCV, webcam, User Interface'
+tags: [PyQt, PyQt5, Qt, GUI, OpenCV, webcam, User Interface]
 title: Step by Step Guide to Building a GUI
 ---